Frequently Asked Questions

 Can I do laundry on the trip?

 Laundry services are available in hotels, but this can be expensive.
 We recommend taking plenty of clothes with you so that you will have enough clean clothing for the duration of the trip.
-You can however wash out underwear and socks in your room.
+If needed you can wash underwear and socks in your room.

 What standard of toilets can I expect?